 The dried leaves and stems, collected late in the summer to early fall, are medicinally valuable resources as well.
 The berries and plants alike are rich in flavonoids, which are consumed for their antioxidant benefits.

 A tea of the leaf and stems can be helpful in cases of diarrhea as well as a gargle for sore throats and inflamed gums.
-Some people who suffer with allergies and the tendency for skin hyperactivity may find that the tea decreases their inflammatory responses.
+Some people who suffer from allergies and the tendency for skin hyperactivity may find that the tea decreases their inflammatory responses.

 Whatever it is that first draws you to the red huckleberry plants, I recommend spending some time sitting next to one of them on their big old nursery stumps and taking in all the beauty and bounty they have to offer.